bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Workflow_Provenance.rst

   will be added as the corresponding source code if it can be found in the current working directory.

-- The ``license`` field is preferred to be specified by providing an URL to the license, but a set of predefined strings are also supported, and can be found at the `Workflow-RO-Crate profile page <https://about.workflowhub.eu/Workflow-RO-Crate/#supported-licenses>`_.
+- The ``license`` field is preferred to be specified by providing an URL to the license, but a set of predefined strings are also supported, and can be found at the `SPDX License list site <https://spdx.org/licenses/>`_.

 - ``data_persistence`` value is ``False`` by default.
 It is a boolean to indicate whether the workflow provenance